lamboz/active_model_warnings/README.md

   end
 end

-resource = Resource.new('safe')
+user = User.new('safe')
-resouce.valid?
+user.valid?
 # => true
-resource.compliant?
+user.compliant?
 # => false
 ```
 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/babasbot/active_model_warnings.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## TODO

- - Test with `ActiveRecord`.
  - Support for `ActiveModel::Validations::HelperMethods`.

 ## License